“The Poets’ Path / Entering the Mountain” Photo by Bruce Donehower

 “If you doubt mountains’ walking, you do not know your own walking; it is not that you do not walk, but that you do not know or understand your own walking.
 Since you do know your own walking, you should fully know the green mountains’ walking.”— Dogen, from Mountains and Water Sutra, trans.
 Kazuaki Tanahashi

-“Poets in Landscapes”
+“Poetry in Landscapes”

-This “All Souls” festival event inaugurates our (re)turn to North American literature, and it is the first offering of the Section-inspired “Poets in Landscapes” initiative.
-This Section-inspired “Poets in Landscapes” initiative will continue throughout the present decade (if the spirit listeth), and it is meant to balance and complement our ongoing Section research into the literary context and humanist background of the Christmas Foundation Conference and the Foundation Stone Meditation (1923/1924), and its aftermath.
+This “All Souls” festival event inaugurates our (re)turn to North American literature, and it is the first offering of the Section-inspired “Poetry in Landscapes” initiative.
+This Section-inspired “Poetry in Landscapes” initiative will continue throughout the present decade (if the spirit listeth), and it is meant to balance and complement our ongoing Section research into the literary context and humanist background of the Christmas Foundation Conference and the Foundation Stone Meditation (1923/1924), and its aftermath.